 Members of Trinity Deaf began and are still involved with the community outreach program program, “I Can,” that meets the first Saturday of the month at 10:30 AM from October to May.
 The mission of this support group is to foster a positive social environment for adults with mental health issues.
 This program is supported in part by the Reading Mental Health Association.
 The group meets for Bible study, followed by lunch, Bingo, and fellowship.

 Deaf Ministry History

-Trinity Deaf Church has been a worship center for Deaf and Hard of Hearing Christians in Berks County and surrounding areas for over ninety years.
+Trinity Deaf has been a worship center for Deaf and Hard of Hearing Christians in Berks County and surrounding areas for more than a century.
 The congregation held monthly gatherings from 1920 to 1984, as the Inner Mission Society of Berks County provided a pastor from the Philadelphia area who was fluent in American Sign Language (ASL) to conduct a worship service.
 The Deaf worshiped in their own language, then socialized together at a covered-dish dinner following worship.

 In 1984 Trinity church, in conjunction with the Inner Mission Society, expanded the Deaf ministry by calling a Lutheran pastor who was fluent in ASL to a part time position.
 The Deaf congregation then worshiped every other Sunday, while Bible study was held weekly.
 As the congregation grew, a Deaf Sunday School was added.
 As numbers have declined, improved technology enables Trinity to continue its ministry to those who are deaf and hard of hearing through interpreted services with the full congregation.